Data-ScienceHub/mlcommons-science/docs/rivanna-notes.md

 Although we could compile python for rivanna in our local directory, we will not do this at this time and just use the conda version of python that most suites our code.
 We assume this will be 3.10.0.

 We know that python 3.8 has bugs and limitations and should not be used.
+However we may not have another choice if we use the installed tensorflow tool kit on rivanna.